Sonia-96/MyStudyNotes/Network & Security/Network.md

 ## Four Common Delays

-1. **Propogation Delay**: the time physical signal takes to travel between hops
+1. **Propagation Delay**: the time physical signal takes to travel between hops
    - depends on the distance and the speed of the connection (radio, fiber optics > electrical signal)

    - `propogation_delay = scale * distance / speed_of_light`
      - the type of the connection will influence the scale

-2. **Processing Delay**: the time devices spend on examining packets (often just read the header, usually negligible)
-   - processing delay is usually in the order of nanoseconds, which is constant and negligible
+2. **Processing Delay**: the time devices spend on examining packets (often just read the header), which is usually in the order of nanoseconds, so it's usually constant and negligible

 3. **Transmission Delay**: the time to convert packets from bits to physical signals.
 This kind of delay depends on devices.
    - Devices are rated by their transmission delay, e.g., 1 Gbps ethernet device, 54 Mbps wireless device